Apr 4, 2022

-Lenders are particularly wary of issues like foreclosure, bankruptcy, judgement, and short sale.
+Lenders are particularly wary of issues like foreclosure, bankruptcy, judgement, and short sales.
 Waiting periods are required after major derogatory credit events.
 The waiting period depends on the event and the type of mortgage for which you’re applying.
 You should check with your favorite local loan officer to see if a waiting period applies to you.

 Lenders are also most concerned with the most recent two years of credit history.
 If you’ve had collections or late payments in the past, but have mostly paid bills on time for the previous two years, you may be in the clear.

 #2 – You need a big down payment to get a mortgage.

 There are plenty of options for no/low down payment mortgages.
 VA and USDA loans don’t require a down payment at all.
 FHA loans require 3.5% down.
 And a standard vanilla Fannie Mae or Freddie Mac loan only requires 5% down.
 “Specialty” Fannie/Freddie products allow a 3% down payment.

 Don’t have a minimal down payment?
 Down payment assistance programs might be your best bet.

 And nearly all mortgage products allow gifts from a family member as down payment.

 #3 – There are special mortgage programs for first time buyers.